Tropical and Subtropical Dry Broadleaf Forests

 Definition of Tropical Dry Forest

-The tropical dry forest grows in an area with seasonal rainfall and a warm climate.
+The tropical dry forest grows in areas with seasonal rainfall and warm climates.
 Deciduous trees are abundant in the Tropical Dry Forest.
-Trees cast off their leaves during the dry season to evade moisture deprivation.
+Trees shed their leaves during the dry season to avoid moisture deprivation.
 The leaves of these plants have a waxy coating to prevent water loss.
 They use their tissues to store water for the dry period.

 What is a Dry Forest?

 Dry forests result from low rainfall.
-They grow in areas with no foreseeable monsoon season, and rain occurs at any time, either in small or large quantities.
-Trees in these forests are resistant to drought and have unique adaptation characteristics.
+They grow in areas with no foreseeable monsoon season, and rain can occur at any time, in small or large amounts.
+Trees in these forests are resistant to drought and exhibit unique adaptations.
 The dry forest is home to trees like Juniper, Olive, Oak, Pine, and Acacia.

 Tropical Seasonal Forest Location

 Tropical Seasonal or Dry Forests grow in seasonal climates (alternation between wet and dry seasons).
 These wildlife and forests are located towards the South and North of the Equatorial Rainforest and Subtropical Desert belts.
-They occur in two bands: between 10 degrees North and 20 degrees North and between 10 degrees South and 20 degrees South Latitudes.
+They occur in two bands: between 10 degrees North and 20 degrees North, and between 10 degrees South and 20 degrees South.

 Tropical seasonal forests are abundant in Indian forests, West Africa, South-East Asia, Northern Australia, the West Indies, Paraguay, and the southern parts of Mexico.
 Southern Mexico and the Bolivian Lowlands are home to the World’s most diverse seasonal/ dry forests.